 Photo of fish.

 Saltwater and freshwater fish.
-A lot of things that live in the water are not fish, these can be found under sea creatures.
+A lot of things that live in the water are not fish, these can be found under invertebrates.

 Attribution-Sharealike